Angular2Guy/Angular2AndJavaEE/README.md

 Build the Docker Image
 ----------------
 For building the Docker Image the Docker needs to be installed and started.
 To build the Docker image the lines in buildDocker.sh can be used.
-First the ear needs to be build with 'mvnw'.
-Then the Docker image with the ear is created.
-Then the Docker image can be run locally.
+First the ear needs to be build with 'mvnw' **Jdk 11 required** due to the wildfly base image.
+Then the docker command creates the image with the ear and the Docker image can be run locally.